OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

        ]
     }

-The GREL expression `forEach(value.parseJson().keywords,v,v.text).join(":::")` will output "York en route:::Anthony Eden:::President Eisenhower".
+The GREL expression `forEach(value.parseJson().keywords,v,v.text).join(":::")` will output “York en route:::Anthony Eden:::President Eisenhower”.

 ### Jsoup XML and HTML parsing

 ###### parseHtml(s)
 Given a cell full of HTML-formatted text, simplifies HTML tags (such as by removing “ /” at the end of self-closing tags), closes any unclosed tags, and inserts linebreaks and indents for cleaner code.
-You cannot pass parseHtml() a URL, but you can pre-fetch HTML with the “Add column by fetching URLs” menu option.
+You cannot pass parseHtml() a URL, but you can pre-fetch HTML with the <span class="menuItems">Add column by fetching URLs</span> menu option.
 A cell cannot store the output of parseHtml() unless you convert it with toString().

 When parseHtml() simplifies HTML, it can sometimes introduce errors.
 When closing tags, it makes its best guesses based on line breaks, indentation, and the presence of other tags.
 You may need to manually check the results.